top of page

 Jonathan Kozol

-I call myself a speech path, even though the official term for my profession is speech pathologist.
-The word “pathologist” doesn’t resonate with me as it suggests seeing people through the lens of disease rather than as neuro-diverse individuals, some of whom have speech/language/communication/literacy challenges that accompany their unique strengths.
-For that reason, I prefer the more informal term “speech path,” as it suggests that I am here to coach and guide others on the journey of expanding their speech/language/communication/literacy skills.
-I’m also comfortable with the terms "speech therapist," “communication specialist" and, to borrow from Phuong Palafox, "speech-language advocate.".
+I call myself a communication therapist, speech therapist, or a speech path, even though the official term for the profession is a speech pathologist.
+The word “pathologist” doesn’t resonate with me as it suggests seeing people through the lens of disease rather than as neurodiverse individuals, some of whom have speech/language/communication/literacy challenges that accompany their unique strengths.
+For that reason, I prefer the terms "communication therapist"( as oral speech is not the only modality through which people can communicate) and “speech path,” as it suggests that I am here to coach and guide others on their path to expanding their speech/language/communication/literacy skills.
+I also resonate with Phuong Palafox's term "speech-language advocate."

 The link above is to an article I published in The ASHA Leader.
 It gives suggestions on how you can have your students write poems or short stories to improve the generalization of their speech and language skills, while also cultivating a positive attitude about writing.
 The links below are to two different Facebook groups that I administer/co-administer.